What Is A Scaffolds Maximum Intended Load

 Some key points to consider:

-This approach helps see to it that every decision is grounded in reality, not just assumptions.
+This approach helps make sure every decision is grounded in reality, not just assumptions.

 The Bigger Picture: Why It Matters